 Feedback will be willingly given and be of value.
 Going back to our first point, listen and respond.
 Ask the team what they think of working for your organisation, what kind of culture do they think exists and what can be done to improve it.
 Undertake satisfaction surveys and staff surveys on a regular basis, and respond to those results.

 The first step is to establish what culture your organisation currently has, and how you can move to the culture you want.
 We can help you assess this, and provide a framework for driving development in the right direction.

 If you would like to know more about how MAD-HR can support you with creating a great culture, we would love to have a chat.
-You can either arrange a free arrange a free one-hour consultation or call us about how we can support you on 01473 360160.
+You can either arrange a free one-hour consultation or call us about how we can support you on 01473 360160.